Bes920/Easint/README.md

 > **18+ Investigation Tools | Production-Ready | For Security Researchers & Analysts**

 A **professional-grade Open Source Intelligence (OSINT) platform** that replaces expensive, complex investigation workflows.
-Instead of juggling 5-10 different websites and tools, EASINT brings all 18+ OSINT capabilities into one unified interface.
-Designed for cybersecurity professionals, researchers, and analysts who need fast, reliable intelligence gathering.
+Instead of juggling 5-10 different websites and tools, EASINT brings its investigation, analysis, and learning workflows into one unified interface.
+The production app opens on a guided homepage, then routes users into the tool workspace, the investigation dashboard, or the OPSEC learning area.

 ---